silitics/rugpi/www/docs/ctrl/internals/filesystem-hierarchy.md

 # Filesystem Hierarchy

-Here is a quick reference for the filesystem hierarchy:
+Here is a quick reference of different directories used by Rugix Ctrl:

 - `/`: Root filesystem (read-write with an overlay).
-- `/boot`: Boot partition (read-only).
-- `/run/rugpi/mounts/config`: Config boot partition (usually read-only).
+- `/run/rugix/mounts/config`: Config partition (usually read-only).
-- `/run/rugpi/mounts/system`: System partition (read-only).
+- `/run/rugix/mounts/system`: System partition (read-only).
-- `/run/rugpi/mounts/data`: Data partition (read-write).
+- `/run/rugix/mounts/data`: Data partition (read-write).
-- `/run/rugpi/state`: System state (read-write bind mounted).
+- `/run/rugix/state`: System state (read-write bind mounted).

-The state directory `/run/rugpi/state` is bind mounted to the active state profile on the data partition.
+The state directory `/run/rugix/state` is bind mounted to the active state profile on the data partition.
-Currently, this is always `/run/rugpi/data/state/default`, however, this will change in the future once the state profile feature lands.
+Currently, this is always `/run/rugix/data/state/default`, however, this will change in the future once the state profile feature lands.

 🚧 **TODO**: The data partition should be better protected against accidental modifications outside of the state directory.